 - 1. Press the Ctrl+Num (default) hotkey to open the on-screen display. - 2.
 Press F11 to call the Configuration menu. - 3.
 Select the Target group entry and press Enter. - 4.
-Press F3 and enter the target group name. - 5.
+Press F3 to create a new group. - 5.
+In the Name line, enter the name of the target group. - 6.
+Select Device class and press F8 to create a group for digital target modules or for remote targets. - 7.
 Press F2 to save your inputs and create a target group.

-NOTE: The rights for this target group can be assigned when access rights to a target group (see page 71) of either the user account or the user group are changed.
+NOTE: The rights for this target group can be assigned when access rights to a target group (see page 77) of either the user account or the user group are changed.